The Wicker Man: Spiritual sequel

 In 2011, a spiritual successor entitled The Wicker Tree was released.
 It was directed by Hardy and featured an appearance by Lee.
 Hardy first published the story as a novel, under the name Cowboys for Christ.
 First announced in April 2000, filming on the project began on 19 July 2009 according to IMDb.
 It follows two young American Christian evangelists who travel to Scotland; like Woodward's character in The Wicker Man, the two Americans are virgins who encounter a pagan laird and his followers.
 The film received mixed reviews.

 Those involved in the production of the film have given conflicting statements regarding the identity of Christopher Lee's character, referred to only as Old Gentleman in the credits.
-Writer–director Robin Hardy has stated that the ambiguity was intentional.
+Writer/director Robin Hardy said that the ambiguity was intentional.
 Fans would immediately recognise Lee's character as Lord Summerisle.
 Lee himself has contradicted this, stating that the two are not meant to be the same character, and that The Wicker Tree is not a sequel in any way.

+Audio adaptation

+A radio adaptation by Anthony D. P. Mann was produced by Bleak December Inc. in an arrangement with StudioCanal and broadcast on BBC Radio 4 Extra on 2 December 2023 as part of a "Wicker Man"-themed evening of programmes.
+The cast included Mann as Sergeant Howie, Brian Blessed as Lord Summerisle, Laurence R. Harvey as MacGregor, Anne-Marie Bergman as Miss Rose, Melissa Radford as Willow and Mei Kiera as Rowan Morrison/Heather.